Wal-Mart worker group splits in two; both sides vow to continue wage fight

-CHICAGO/LOS ANGELES (Reuters) - A Wal-Mart Stores Inc worker group that has been one of the loudest voices pushing the retailer to boost wages and improve conditions has splintered over a disagreement about funding and strategic direction, according to people on both sides of the split.
+CHICAGO/LOS ANGELES, Sept 16 (Reuters) - A Wal-Mart Stores Inc worker group that has successfully pushed the retailer to boost wages and improve conditions has splintered over a disagreement about funding and strategic direction, according to people on both sides of the split.

 Both wings are claiming the name OUR Walmart and vow to continue their work, moves that could sow confusion among supporters.